DR NATALIE LANCER

 Natalie started her professional career as an investment banker and then moved into the education sector.
 She became an Assistant Headteacher at an ethnically diverse comprehensive school in London, where she realised the desperate need for mentoring and guidance for school students in addition to their formal academic curriculum.

 Her advisory skills were honed during her 11 years as a teacher and Director of Higher Education, giving career advice to students, and through mentoring other teachers.
 She designed and delivered many careers programmes in schools and universities.
 She developed an Institute of Leadership and Management (ILM) accredited Leadership Programme for Middle Managers at Immanuel College, Hertfordshire and a ‘mini-MBA’ for students (also accredited by the ILM).
 She also set up multi-year coaching programme for students at University College London.
+She then moved into designing university mental health programmes for doctoral students, for example, at the University of Cambridge, Durham University and Queen Mary University of London.

 Coaching